crpurcell/RMpipeL5/Readme.txt

 # TODO PPC:

 # Extractor
-* Re-write the spectral extraction module to save a sparse FITS file of spectra containing valid emission.
-This can then be used with the other PPC schemes.
-* Also allow the extraction module create a mini-cube on disk with area equivalent to the noise box.
 * Set flag when source is near the edge of image or box contains NaNs.

 # Pipeline RM and measurements